HMZElidrissi/Class-Aziz-Resources-Hub/README.md

 # Class Aziz Resources Hub 🌐

-Welcome to the Class Aziz Resources Hub, a collaborative space for Youcode students to share and access valuable resources.
+Welcome to the Class Aziz Resources Hub, a collaborative space for YouCode students to share and access valuable resources.
 Here, you'll find links, books, and materials to enhance your learning experience.

 ## Table of Contents
 1. [Programming and Development Resources](#programming-and-development-resources)